johnturner4004/Basic_CPP_Calculator/README.md

 ## Usage

 1. Compile the source code using a C++ compiler (see above)
-2. Navigate to the folder containing the file in a terminal if you alreqdy are not there
+2. Navigate to the folder containing the file in a terminal if you already are not there
 3. Type in the filename and press <kbd>return</kbd>
 4. Type in the first number and press <kbd>return</kbd>
 5. Type in the second number and press <kbd>return</kbd>